vboyev-MSFT/defender-docs/defender-endpoint/attack-surface-reduction-rules-reference.md

 Note: Please contact the third-party independent software vendor's about support.

+### Block executable content from email client and webmail

 This rule blocks email opened within the Microsoft Outlook application, or Outlook.com and other popular webmail providers from propagating the following file types:

 - Executable files (such as .exe, .dll, or .scr)